coalescentdivide/imaginepy-controlnet-discord-bot/README.md

 ##### 3. Click "Reset Token" to get your Discord Bot Token for the .env file.
 ##### 4. Disable "Public Bot".
 ##### 5. Under "Privileged Gateway Intents" enable "Presence Intent", "Server Member Intent" and "Message Content Intent".
 ##### 6. Go to the OAuth2 tab and select URL generator.
-Under Scopes check bot, then in the permissions check Send Messages and Embed Links.
+Under Scopes check bot, then in the permissions check Send Messages, Embed Links and Read Message History.
+(You can also choose these permissions for specific channels only later.)
 Use the generated URL to invite the bot to your server.

 ### Installation